CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.2 First steps.Create an app VS Code.md

 <p style="color:yellow">
 Note: The terminal must be in the directory where your project is, otherwise you will have to indicate with the <code>--Project</code> flag where is the project that you want to run by passing the path of where it is located.
 </p>

+If you want to see the example project you can visit [My First App](https://github.com/CASDAV/DotNet.Code/tree/main/1.MyFirstApp/MyFirstApp)